Dream interpretation: Early civilizations

-The ancient Sumerians in Mesopotamia have left evidence of dream interpretation dating back to at least 3100 BC in Mesopotamia.
+The ancient Sumerians in Mesopotamia have left evidence of dream interpretation dating back to at least 3100 BC.
 Throughout Mesopotamian history, dreams were always held to be extremely important for divination and Mesopotamian kings paid close attention to them.
 Gudea, the king of the Sumerian city-state of Lagash (reigned c.
-2144–2124 BC), rebuilt the temple of Ningirsu as the result of a dream in which he was told to do so.
+2144–2124 BC), rebuilt the temple of Ningirsu as a result of a dream in which he was told to do so.
 The standard Akkadian Epic of Gilgamesh contains numerous accounts of the prophetic power of dreams.
 First, Gilgamesh himself has two dreams foretelling the arrival of Enkidu.
 In one of these dreams, Gilgamesh sees an axe fall from the sky.
 The people gather around it in admiration and worship.
 Gilgamesh throws the axe in front of his mother Ninsun and then embraces it like a wife.
 Ninsun interprets the dream to mean that someone powerful will soon appear.
 Gilgamesh will struggle with him and try to overpower him, but he will not succeed.
 Eventually, they will become close friends and accomplish great things.
 She concludes, "That you embraced him like a wife means he will never forsake you.
 Thus your dream is solved."
 Later in the epic, Enkidu dreams about the heroes' encounter with the giant Humbaba.
 Dreams were also sometimes seen as a means of seeing into other worlds and it was thought that the soul, or some part of it, moved out of the body of the sleeping person and actually visited the places and persons the dreamer saw in his or her sleep.
 In Tablet VII of the epic, Enkidu recounts to Gilgamesh a dream in which he saw the gods Anu, Enlil, and Shamash condemn him to death.
 He also has a dream in which he visits the Underworld.

 The Assyrian king Ashurnasirpal II (reigned 883–859 BC) built a temple to Mamu, possibly the god of dreams, at Imgur-Enlil, near Kalhu.
 The later Assyrian king Ashurbanipal (reigned 668–c.
 627 BC) had a dream during a desperate military situation in which his divine patron, the goddess Ishtar, appeared to him and promised that she would lead him to victory.
 The Babylonians and Assyrians divided dreams into "good," which were sent by the gods, and "bad," sent by demons.
 A surviving collection of dream omens entitled Iškar Zaqīqu records various dream scenarios as well as prognostications of what will happen to the person who experiences each dream, apparently based on previous cases.
 Some list different possible outcomes, based on occasions in which people experienced similar dreams with different results.
 Dream scenarios mentioned include a variety of daily work events, journeys to different locations, family matters, sex acts, and encounters with human individuals, animals, and deities.

 In ancient Egypt, priests acted as dream interpreters.
 Hieroglyphics depicting dreams and their interpretations are evident.
-Dreams have been held in considerable importance through history by most cultures.
+Dreams have been held in considerable importance throughout history by most cultures.